jefdaj/electionguard-cardano/milestone2/pubsub/README.md

 That's part of what the ElectionGuard contract will need to do, as well as potentially useful on its own.

-It will also confirm that TX fees can be funded from a pool in the contract.
-That doesn't matter yet, but I want people to be able to post things for free during an election.

 ## TODO

-- check whether there are any existing Cardano pubsub examples
+- [ ] are there any existing Cardano pubsub examples?
-- should there be a channel NFT, or is that not needed?
+- [ ] should there be a channel NFT?
+- [ ] is sending money to the validator an action, or separate?
+- [ ] can tx fees can be funded from a pool in the contract?

 ## onchain code

 - only one "publisher" role
-- phase 1: open channel (contract), fund it with tADA
+- phase 1: open channel (publish validator), fund it with tADA
 - phase 2: post one (many?)
 IPFS CIDs in a TX
     * repeat as needed
-    * should also be able to top up the tAADA as needed
+    * should also be able to top up the tADA as needed
 - phase 3: close channel and get remaining tADA back
 - write in Aiken
 - consider writing in Opshin too for comparison